thradams/CPrime-V2/README.md

 - Reflection
 -
 ## Using the front end

-I am working the make it simple to use (a good and documented API).
+I am working the make it simple to use but there is no documentation yet.
+Basically I need to write the documentation and samples to use the syntax abstract tree.

-You only need two files to use the library. cprime_lib.c and cprime_lib.h
+To use the library you only need two files: cprime_lib.c and cprime_lib.h

 CPrime can keep all tokens and compiler phases and this make possible to rebuild a source code completely.

-I will create some simple and useful samples in the future.

 ## cprime extensions